NREL/bifacial_radiance/README.md

  #### STEP 1: Install and import bifacial_radiance

+   - run `pip install bifacial_radiance `

+ #### Alternative if you want a development mode:

   - clone the bifacial_radiance repo to your local directory or download and unzip the .zip file
   - navigate to the \bifacial_radiance directory using anaconda command line
   - run `pip install -e .`  ( the period . is required, the -e flag is optional and installs in development mode where changes to the bifacial_radiance.py files are immediately incorporated into the module if you re-start the python kernel)
-  - for best compatibility, deploy in an Anaconda 2.7 environment, or run `pip install -r requirements.txt`
+  - for best compatibility, deploy in an Anaconda Python 3.7 environment, or run `pip install -r requirements.txt`

  #### STEP 2: Move gencumulativesky.exe
  Copy gencumulativesky.exe from the repo's `/bifacial_radiance/data/` directory and copy into your Radiance install directory.